wrightedu/ADMETE/GETSTARTED.md

 Rather than designing the boards yourself from scratch, you can also find many of the files necessary to create a board online.
 This is primarily what we have been doing in this lab, but in the future we plan to create our own in house designs as well.

 # First Steps
-All computers in this lab have Github Desktop installed.
-This will allow you to easily access your projects from any machine in the lab.
-So if you are